-40 Standards developing organizations such as the International Telecommunication Union (ITU), the International Organization for Standardization (ISO) or the International Electrotechnical Commission (IEC)
+39 Standards developing organizations such as the International Telecommunication Union (ITU), the International Organization for Standardization (ISO) or the International Electrotechnical Commission (IEC)

-41 Many UN and other international organizations and networks produce measurement tools and publish progress reports that inform national and global stocktaking of progress.
-For instance, UNODC publishes annual reports on emphasis on strengthening the digital infrastructure and digital skills necessary to ensure the collection and analysis of data.
+40 Many UN and other international organizations and networks produce measurement tools and publish progress reports that inform national and global stocktaking of progress.
+For instance, UNODC publishes annual reports on homicides;.
+The World Justice Project's Rule of Law Index now covers 140 countries, with a consistent methodology since 2015.
+UNODC, OHCHR, and UNDP published a comprehensive target-by-target report in 2023.